A Federal Direct Subsidized Loan is a low-interest, need-based loan with flexible repayment options.

 Within 120 Days of Disbursement

-When you cancel your loan by reducing the amount, a charge will be applied to your student account within 2 to 3 business days, which may create a balance due.
+When you cancel your loan through the school by reducing the amount, a charge will be applied to your student account within 2 to 3 business days, which may create a balance due.
 You are responsible for paying this balance.
+Do not send a payment to your loan servicer if you are reducing the loan through the school.

 More Than 120 Days After Disbursement

-If it has been more than 120 days since your loan disbursement date, you cannot cancel your loan.
-However, you can make a payment to your servicer.
-Locate the servicer’s contact information by logging into your National Student Loan Data System account at www.nslds.ed.gov and clicking on the Financial Aid Review button.
+If it has been more than 120 days since your loan disbursement date, you cannot cancel or reduce your loan through the school.
+However, you can make a payment directly to your servicer.
+Locate the servicer’s contact information by logging into your National Student Loan Data System account and clicking on the Financial Aid Review button.

-In order to ensure that your payment is applied to a particular loan, you must include a letter with your payment that has specific instructions about how to apply your payment.
+In order to ensure that your payment is applied to a particular loan, you must include a letter to the loan servicer with your payment that has specific instructions about how to apply your payment.

 Where Can I Get Federal Loan Updates?